rysolv/markdown_ssg/src/how-to-build-a-simple-developer-portfolio-to-get-hired.md

 #### People have very limited attention spans

 Especially when reading through hundreds of applicants.
-Recruiters look at resumes for [~7 seconds on average](https://www.theladders.com/career-advice/why-do-recruiters-spend-only-7-4-seconds-on-resumes), and you should expect similar behaviour on your profile page.
+Recruiters look at resumes for [~7 seconds on average](https://www.theladders.com/career-advice/why-do-recruiters-spend-only-7-4-seconds-on-resumes), and you should expect similar behavior on your profile page.
 <br>
 <br>
 If that 7 seconds consists entirely of animations and elements flying onto screen as I scroll, I'll probably never get to the relevant details.